wp-plugins/capability-manager-enhanced/readme.txt

 == Changelog ==

 = 1.5.3 =
+  * Fixed : On single-site installations, non-Administrators with delete_users capability could give new users an Administrator role (since 1.5.2)
   * Fixed : Deletion of a third party plugin role could cause users to be demoted to Subscriber inappropriately
   * Compat : Press Permit Core - Permission Group refresh was not triggered if Press Permit Core is inactive when CME deletes a role definition
   * Compat : Support third party display of available capabilities via capsman_get_capabilities or members_get_capabilities filter